 Any parent of a teen driver will tell you that safety is a major concern.

-This year’s list was the most stringent yet.
-The IIHS added even more criteria to the best used cars for teens, while small overlap front crash protection has been factored in for the best choices section of the list.
+In recent years, the IIHS added even more criteria to the best used cars for teens, while small overlap front crash protection has been factored in for the best choices section of the list.
 And the bar has been raised for the less expensive good choices as well, with better side and head restraint ratings required.

 To see which vehicles made the cut, check out the source article on iihs.org.